MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 <!-- Title:  Service worker debugging improvements in the Network, Application, and Sources tools  -->
 <!-- Subtitle:  Making service workers easier to debug for progressive web applications and more.  -->

-The following new features in the [Network](#network-tool), [Application](#application-tool), and [Sources](#sources-tool) tools help you build your [PWA](../../../../progressive-web-apps-chromium/index.md).
+The following new features in the **Network** tool, **Application** tool, and **Sources** tool help you build your [PWA](../../../../progressive-web-apps-chromium/index.md).
 Use the following features when you have difficulty debugging your service worker.

-Request routing displays the `startup` and `fetch` events based on the network requests that run through service workers.
+The routing of a request displays the `startup` and `fetch` events based on the network requests that run through service workers.
 The timelines are accessed from either the **Application** or **Network** tool.
-The timelines help when you are having trouble with service workers and want to display if something is wrong with the `startup` or `fetch` event.
+The timelines help when you are having trouble with service workers and want to see if something is wrong with the `startup` or `fetch` event.

 <!--
 See also: